DOI-USGS/ISIS3/README.md

           conda activate isis

       After activation, the environment variables can be set using the syntax: `conda config vars set KEY=VALUE`.
-      To set all the environment variables ISIS requires, run the following command, updating the paths as needed:
+      To set all the environment variables ISIS requires, run the following command, updating the path to `ISISDATA` as needed:

-          conda env config vars set ISISROOT=$CONDA_PREFIX ISISDATA=[path to data directory] ISISTESTDATA=[path to test data directory]
+          conda env config vars set ISISROOT=$CONDA_PREFIX ISISDATA=[path to data directory]

       To make these changes take effect, re-activate the isis environment by running: